gyes51y767p/api-design-java-JUnit/Documentation/UserInputRegex.md

 # Class: UserInputRegex

 ## Overview
 The UserInputRegex class provides functionality to work with user input as a regular expression pattern.
 It includes methods for returning the regex pattern from original word when creat the object, checking if the orginal word match the text.
-Moreover, you can creat a regex pattern by user choice.
+It supports user to trim the string and creat a regex pattern by user choice.

 ---